 URTICARIA AND ANGIOEDEMA

-Recombinant C1 inhibitor for hereditary angioedema (August 2014)
+Recombinant C1 inhibitor for prevention of hereditary angioedema attacks (October 2017)

 VACCINES AND VACCINE HYPERSENSITIVITY